 Female Offender Treatment and Employment Program (FOTEP)

 The Female Offender Treatment and Employment Program (FOTEP) is designed to reduce recidivism through intensive substance use disorder, family reunification, vocational training, and employment services.
-The program provides a smooth transition for female incarcerated individuals from custody to the community focusing on intensive, gender-responsive counseling services.
+The program provides a smooth transition for female offenders from custody to the community focusing on intensive, gender-responsive counseling services.

 In addition, there is a comprehensive case management component to assess the needs of the participants and to provide the services and programs that would most likely result in their recovery and future gainful employment.
 Unique to FOTEP is the ability for the women to have their children reside with them as they progress through their treatment and recovery for up to 15 months.